-A loud buzz filled the air, as if thousands insects had flown in.
+A loud buzz filled the air, as if thousands of insects had flown in.

 “Don’t!
 You foolish child,” Alex said.
 “Don’t do magick without a plan.”

-The network of tellur kept vibrating as Thomas reached Ariel and hugged her tight.
-A moment later, a splash of green sticky liquid covered them both, and a pair of enormous claws, severed from the fae, fell from thin air.
+The network of tellur vibrated as Thomas reached Ariel and hugged her tight.
+A moment later, a splash of green sticky liquid drowned them both, and a pair of enormous claws, severed from the fae, fell from thin air.
 The beast shrieked so loud it covered its own buzzing.

 The strands of tellur moved again.
 This time, a wave traversed them toward the young man.

-Thomas’ screams roared so loud that they rivaled the buzzing and shrieking of the fae.
+Thomas’ screams roared so loud they rivaled the buzzing and shrieking of the fae.

-Alex had no time to celebrate, as the network was already throbbing once again around her.
+Alex had no time to celebrate as the network already throbbed once again around her.
 She focused on the wave of tellur that moved in her direction through the strands.
 Under her watch, the wave changed direction and flew toward Thomas, who sat, ghostly white, on the ground, one arm around Ariel’s shoulders.
-As it hit him, the wound on his shoulder burst into a bright flame that vanished in an instant.
+As it hit him, the wound on his shoulder burst into a bright flame that died out in an instant.

 “It’s done,” Alex said exhaling, “it’s done.”
-Then looking at Thomas still laying in Ariel’s arms, Alex’s face burned and her heart beat hard again.
-“I told you not to move,” she yelled at the man pointing a finger at him.
+Then, looking at Thomas lying in Ariel’s arms, Alex’s face burned, and her heart beat hard again.
+“I told you not to move,” she yelled at the man, pointing a finger at him.
 “Teaches you a lesson not to disobey me!”